For any local business, reaching out to potential clients in the area is crucial for success and growth.

 a) Google Suggest

 Google Suggest works well for local searches.
-However, you have to keep in mind that the local search has to be related to what potential customers will generally search for.
+However, you have to keep in mind that the local search has to be related to what potential leads will generally search for.

 b) Yelp Suggest

 Yelp Suggest is similar to Google Suggest.
-All you have to do is type in a keyword that the people in your area might use to find you.
-But what makes Yelp unique is that at times it shows keywords that don’t include the term you typed in.
+You must type in a keyword that the people in your area might use to find you.
+But what makes Yelp unique is that it sometimes shows keywords that don’t include the term you typed in.

 c) Local Voice Searches

 As per Google, 20% of all the searches done on mobile are voice searches.
-Now the difference between both voice and keyword search is that the former tends to be longer and more natural.
+The difference between voice and keyword search is that the former tends to be longer and more natural.
 There may not be any tool to help you find voice search keywords.
 But this is something that should be kept in mind.

 d) Google Keyword Planner